mantlenetworkio/mantle/gas-oracle/README.md

 ### Running the service

-Use the `--help` flag when running the `gas-oracle` to see it's configuration options.
+Use the `--help` flag when running the `gas-oracle` to see its configuration options.

 ```